 Refugee Education UK (REUK) is a non governmental organisation which works to enable young refugees, asylum seekers and survivors of trafficking to build more hopeful futures through education.
 The Schwab and Westheimer Trust work in partnership with Refugee Education UK to design, publicise and manage the award process, as well as to provide ongoing support to the scholars.
 You can learn more about Refugee Education UK <a href="https://example.com/here-new-more-new-

-1.3 What is the scholarship supported by the Marks Family Charitable Trust?
+1.3 What is the Westheimer Scholarship?